Home

 At the age of 11, she moved with her parents and grandparents to Isabel, Barber County, KS.

-When a bolt of lightning killed her aunt, Jeanette Bailey, Jennie was 15 years old and was sent to live with her widowed grandfather, Luther White.
-She took care of Luther, his bachelor son Layton White and her cousin, the victim's four-year-old daughter, Mabel Bailey.
+When a bolt of lightning killed her aunt, Jeanette "Nettie" Bailey, Jennie was 15 years old and was sent to live with her widowed grandfather, Luther White.
+In the household, she took care of Luther, his bachelor son Layton White and her cousin, the victim's four-year-old daughter, Mabel Bailey.

 Layton and his brother owned a hardware store in Isabel known as "Blackwelder Bros."
 Later, he began farming full time.